smturbev/dyamond-analysis-2/README.md

 Future work:

-- dehyrdation of TTL by thin cirrus
+- dehydration of TTL by thin cirrus
 - relationship of vertical velocity and CRE
 - CPT and convection/cirrus/waves (extension of Tropical Met. class project)
+- case study of the life cycle of an individual system in FV3

 directory hierarchy
 ```
 |- python_scripts/
 |  |- utility/
 |- plots/
+|  |- alb-olr/
+|  |- animation/
+|  |- case_study_fv3/
 |- tables/
 ```